HPieters/infi/README.md

 ## Bonus code to discuss

 4. 6 years ago I build my own alternative to Google Analytics, this is the client code snippet.
+Can be found in `analytics` folder.